nr072/Quip/README.md

 # Quip

-Quip (QUIck Planner) is basically a calendar of the current month where you can temporarily add noted to a day and see them in a sorted fashion.
+Quip (QUIck Planner) is basically a calendar of the current month where you can add notes to a day and see them in a sorted fashion.
 This makes planning the sequence of events a little easier (and nicer) than typing in a text editor or on a sticky note (physical or digital).